Learn how to start a life coaching business!

 Whatever entity you choose, you can set it up yourself or you can work with a business formation company to streamline the process.

+Determining your business costs can be tricky if you don’t know how to do it.
 You can start a life coaching business on a budget, especially if you run the business from home and already own a computer with internet access.

 Average startup costs range from $5,000–$15,000, which may include one-time costs such as: